-The discussion included in this staff report has been generic with regard to the RS7 District boundary with the exception that the northwest corner of Legends Drive and Research Park Drive should remain zoned IBP.
-There is a reasonable expectation that the ultimate boundaries of the RS7 District will be revised as the applicant proceeds with engineering studies and preparation of a preliminary plat.
-The overall recommendation for low density residential development in this area is consistent with the developing neighborhood pattern and with Horizon 2020 as amended.
+There is a reasonable expectation that the ultimate boundaries of the RS7 and the RM12D District will be revised as the applicant proceeds with engineering studies and preparation of a preliminary plat.
+The overall recommendation for low-density residential development in this area is consistent with the developing neighborhood pattern and with Horizon 2020 as amended.

-Staff's recommendation is for approval of the proposed RS7 zoning except for that portion described in the body of the staff report.
+Staff's recommendation is for approval of the proposed RM12D zoning except for that portion described in the body of the staff report ans illustrated in Figure 8.
 The area recommended to remain IBP is approximately 5 acres in size and mirrors the development on the east side of Research Park Drive and the south side of Legends Drive.
+This recommendation has the impact of reducing the applicant's request by approximately half.
+A development application to provide more duplex housing in the general area would reduce the amount of area for detached residential development (RS7) and would require a new zoning application request.
+This can be better evaluated with the submission of a preliminary plat.